TheTechnobear/MEC/mec-kontrol/devnotes.md

 pre-alpha, development, code that is untested, and is likely not working - no **not** use.

 # TO DO
-- new data model, device->patch->page/parameters
+- Push 2, update to new mode model, and allow selection of rack/module, also > 8 params etc
+- resolve Rack entity id ... what to use? description?
+- invert connection model , i.e. racks connect to 'parent'
+- meta data, we should only push to requesting client
+- ping keep-alive
-- update osc comms model
+- version osc mesages

 # design
 overall design is to allow for a peer to peer parameter system, essentially Kontrol is responsible for 'syncronising' parameters across a transport.